weekendesk/nodegate/assets/documentation/api-reference.md

 # [Documentation](README.md) > API reference

 The API of **nodegate** is really simple to handle.
-The plugin is a function returning the gateway, the routes are simple objects, pipelines are arrays and modifier pure functions.
+The plugin is a function returning the gateway.
+The routes are simple objects.
+Pipelines are arrays, and modifiers are pure functions.

 Everything is detailled bellow: